ConradIrwin/conradirwin.github.com/_posts/2012-06-29-time-to-move-on.md

 permalink: blog/time-to-move-on.html
 layout: post
 fuzzydate: June 2012
-credit: John Mair and Ryan King
+credit: John Mair, Martin Kleppmann and Ryan King
 ---

 MVC is a phenomenal idea.
 You have models, which are nice self-contained bits of